x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/googleworkspace-migration-prerequisites.md

 ms.custom: seo-marvel-jun2021
 ---

-# Google Workspace migration prerequisites
+# Google Workspace migration prerequisites in Exchange Online

 The following procedures must be performed before you start the process of Google Workspace migration in the order mentioned: